svettorelo/first-repo/README.md

-﻿# first-repo
+﻿# TypeScript examples

-This is my first created repo 📂🙃.
+Here I have some tutorials I took to practice TS

-Now i'm just adding some lines to complete the GitHub getting started guide.
+📂